kadena-io/chainweb-node/README.md

 *   `chainweb-tests`: A test suite for the Chainweb library and chainweb-node.

-*   `cwtool`: A collection of random tools that are helpfule for maintaining, testing, and debugging chainweb.
+*   `cwtool`: A collection of tools that are helpful for maintaining, testing, and debugging chainweb.

 *   `bench`: a collection of benchmarks